XpiritCommunityEvents/HOL/labs/1-migratingrepository.md

 You can now skip directly to [Create a Branch Rule](#create-a-branch-rule).

 ### 1.4 Import the repository - Using GUI
 >**Note: This section is purely informational.
 If you have already cloned your repository using the steps above, skip this section because this functionality is only available in a completely empty repository.
 This section describes how you can import the Azure DevOps repository into your GitHub repository using GUI with the Import Code functionality.
-Note that during previous deliveries of this Technical Bootcamp, we found that not all attendees were able to use this functionality.
-Therefore, this might not work for you.
+Importing using the GUI will not work for you if you have initialized your repository with a commit.
 If this is the case, perform the import using the steps documented: [Clone the repository  - Using command line](#clone-the-repository---using-command-line).

-Navigate to your repository on GitHub, it should still be completely empty and offer the ability to "Import Code" at the bottom of the page:
+Navigate to your repository on GitHub, it should still be completely empty and offer the ability to `Import Code` at the bottom of the page:

 ![Import Code](../images/import-code.png)